-Thus, clitic doubling (or cliticization) qua head movement is movement of D at least as far as v (hence necessarily skipping over \sqrt{V}), and often further still.
-In (24)/(25), for example, we see movement of D to T, skipping over \sqrt{V} as well as v, and possibly other heads (e.g. Asp), too.
+Thus, clitic doubling (or cliticization) viewed as head movement is movement of D at least as far as ν (hence necessarily skipping over \sqrt{V}), and often further still.
+In (25)/(26), for example, we see movement of D to T, skipping over \sqrt{V} as well as ν , and possibly other heads (e.g. Asp), too.

-At this juncture, one might attempt to maintain the generality of the HMC, taking the incompatibility of (24)/(25) with the HMC as evidence against a head-movement analysis of clitic doubling and/or cliticization.
+At this juncture, one might attempt to maintain the generality of the HMC, taking the incompatibility of (25)/(26) with the HMC as evidence against a head-movement analysis of clitic doubling and/or cliticization.
 Crucially, however, the HMC has proven inadequate even in empirical domains that do not involve clitics.
-Verb fronting in Breton (26a-b), for example, also violates the HMC; and yet every applicable diagnostic for distinguishing head movement from (remnant) phrasal movement indicates that it is indeed head movement (see Borsley & Kathol 2000, Borsley, Rivero & Stephens 1996, Jouitteau 2005, Roberts 2004, 2010, Schafer 1994, Stephens 1982):
+Verb fronting in Breton (27a-b), for example, also violates the HMC; and yet every applicable diagnostic for distinguishing head movement from (remnant) phrasal movement indicates that it is indeed head movement (see Borsley & Kathol 2000, Borsley, Rivero & Stephens 1996, Jouitteau 2005, Roberts 2004, 2010, Schafer 1994, Stephens 1982):

-- (26) a.
+- (27) a.
 Lenn=a ra Anna al levr. read.INF=PRT does Anna the book 'Anna reads the book.' - b.
 Lennet en deus Anna al levr.
 (Breton) read-pprt has Anna the book 'Anna has read the book.'